Redirection for Erasing Memory (REM): Towards a universal unlearning method for corrupted data: Results Discussion

+\textbf{Method comparison.} Fig.\@ \ref{fig:framework} shows that REM is the only method that performs strongly on all regions of our 2D space.
+We additionally provide aggregate numerical scores in Fig.\@ \ref{fig:results_overview}, that are computed as the average of the Utility $\times$ Healed metric across runs for all discovery rates and regularities.
+We make the following observations.
+For all methods, the score increase for the 50\% capacity model over the 100\% model is due to less memorization of lower regularity corruptions due to less overparameterization.
+We observe that ETD significantly outperforms the approach of simply training a smaller original model (``no UL'' in Fig.\@ \ref{fig:results_overview}).
 In fact, we find that ETD alone is a strong baseline that was not previously considered.
-It outperforms all prior unlearning methods in terms of the aggregate scores, due to the effectiveness of memorization mitigation on lower regularity tasks.
-Further, as also discussed by \cite{goelcorrective}, retraining a model from scratch is not the gold standard for partial discovery tasks as the undiscovered corruption is reintroduced into the model, leading to poor performance.
+It outperforms prior unlearning methods in terms of the aggregate scores, due to the effectiveness of memorization mitigation on lower regularity tasks.
+Further, as also discussed by \citet{goelcorrective}, retraining a model from scratch is not the gold standard for partial discovery tasks as the undiscovered corruption is reintroduced into the model, leading to poor performance.
 Potion does not perform well on this aggregate metric due to failure on the lower regularity tasks.
 A surprising discovery is that the simple baseline of Gradient Ascent beats many other methods on our 2D space in terms of aggregate score.
 This is a surprising as this baseline was believed to be weak and was even omitted from prior comparisons \citep{goelcorrective}.
 However, we note that Ascent fails across entire slices of the 2D space as shown in Fig.\@ \ref{fig:framework}, which is hidden in the aggregation but may be problematic in practice.
 REM outperforms all prior metrics and even comes close to REM (IDEAL), an upper bound that has knowledge of all corrupted data when forming masks at unlearning time.